 The rising price trend

-The availability of this information is what allowed this specific type of diamond to flourish in a way that I can only hope white diamonds will as well.
+The availability of this information is what allowed this specific type of diamond to flourish in a way that Ehud Laniado hoped white diamonds would as well.
 And it was this information that allowed prices to rise over the years, even if the economic backdrop may not have been very favorable.

 The one item that we need to add to the already available information is current and historic pricing.
 With it, one could assess historic behavior, and decide if now is a good time to buy, sell, or wait – not a dissimilar process to financial decision-making.